Does Getting Paid for Referrals Violate My Employment Contract? A Guide for Tech Workers

 - Total Autonomy and Control: You are under no obligation to accept every request that enters your dashboard.
 When a candidate submits a request, they must provide the public job link, the Job ID, and their resume.
 You can review their profile completely in the dark.
 If their code looks sloppy or their experience is completely misaligned with the role, you can reject the request immediately.
 You only hit "Accept" for candidates you genuinely believe have a shot at passing the recruiter screen.

-- Razorpay-Backed Escrow Protection: To protect you from fraudulent chargebacks or malicious candidates, the financial engine is entirely detached from peer-to-peer transfers.
+- Razorpay-Backed Milestone Protection: To protect you from fraudulent chargebacks or malicious candidates, the financial engine is entirely detached from peer-to-peer transfers.
 When you accept a request, the candidate pays through a secure Razorpay gateway.
-The money does not touch your bank account directly; it sits safely in an internal job referral escrow ledger.
+The money does not touch your bank account directly; it sits safely in an internal job referral milestone protection ledger.
 Once you submit the referral inside your company's official portal, you upload a redacted screenshot as proof of completion.
 Crucially, you must redact any internal recruiter names, internal employee IDs, or confidential software strings before uploading.
-Once verified, the escrow releases your 75% earnings split directly to your secure wallet ledger, ready for smooth bank settlement.
+Once verified, the milestone protection releases your 75% earnings split directly to your secure wallet ledger, ready for smooth bank settlement.
 See our payout policy.

 A Safe, High-ROI Extension of Your Skills